-In 2023, African Blue continued its efforts to map its supply chain of goods and services not for resale and improve the processes for gathering information about our suppliers.
+In 2024, African Blue continued its efforts to map its supply chain of goods and services not for resale and improve the processes for gathering information about our suppliers.

-In Morocco, all eight of our own sites have completed SAQs in Sedex in 2023 and all of these sites have also been audited to SMETA in 2023.
+In Morocco, all of our own sites have completed SAQs in Sedex in 2024 and all of these sites will be audited to SMETA in 2025.

-In our African Blue operation, 83% of our produce supply partners are registered on Sedex and have completed SAQs.
+In our African Blue operation, the majority of our produce supply partners are registered on Sedex and have completed SAQs.
 All of these sites have also undertaken a SMETA conducted by an independent third-party auditor.
 We are continuing to look for ways to further engage and support partner growers with information and guidance on the use of labour hire.

-In 2024, African Blue will continue to focus on rolling out a supplier risk rating system which includes assessing risk on geographic location, industry and type of goods acquired.
+In 2024, African Blue focused on rolling out a supplier risk rating system which includes assessing risk on geographic location, industry and type of goods acquired.
 This system focuses efforts into the future towards those suppliers and categories that are inherently at a higher risk of containing modern slavery within their supply chain.
 This risk-based approach will enable African Blue to better target the available resources to providers that have an inherently higher risk.

-Work is being done by African Blue in 2024 to further bolster its commitment to ensuring human rights are protected in its supply chain and the expectations are communicated through the roll out of the Supplier Code of Conduct to African Blue's suppliers.
-The Supplier Code of Conduct covers areas including human rights and modern slavery; health and safety, including safe working conditions; fair wages/ compensation; immigration law compliance; and diversity and inclusion.
+The Supplier Code of Conduct was formally introduced to all African Blue suppliers in 2024.
+The Supplier Code of Conduct covers areas including human rights and modern slavery; health and safety, including safe working conditions; fair wages and compensation; and immigration law compliance.
+Suppliers were required to acknowledge and commit to these standards.